AUSSDA/proxy/README.md

 A small man-in-the-middle script for Dataverse 4.20.

-It acts as mediator between requests send by a harvesting client, such as CESSDA's Data Catalogue, and Dataver'ses OAI-MPH endpoint.
+It acts as mediator between requests send by a harvesting client, such as CESSDA's Data Catalogue, and Dataverse's OAI-MPH endpoint.

 This solves the problem of some missing elements in Dataverse's OAI-MPH exports, and enables compliance with the DDI profile set out by CESSDA.

 Fundamentally, the proxy validates the pressence of paths or attributes defined in the `assets/*_defaults.json` files.
 You can set the default values to whatever seems appropriate.